 Falls have formed in some of the highest cliffs of the world, which are located in the north-eastern part of Moloka’i, in some 4 – 5 km long section between the Pelekunu and Wailau valleys.
-Here ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
-Cliffs end abruptly in the sea and in Hawaiian are called "na pali" – sea cliffs.
+Here the ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
+Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

-At Wailele Falls there has formed a narrow beach – but it is inaccessible, limited by high cliffs in both sides.
+At Wailele Falls there has formed a narrow beach – but it is inaccessible, limited by high cliffs on both sides.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons of waterfalls.

 Wailele Falls, according to the estimates from topographical maps are approximately 580 meters tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical basalt cliff.
+The water here is not falling in a free fall – for the most part, it slides down along the nearly vertical basalt cliff.
 In the lower part though it reaches cliff overhand and is falling in free fall.